Tshewangdorji7257/HMS/.github/SECRETS_GUIDE.md

 This file documents all secrets needed for the CI/CD pipeline.
 DO NOT commit actual secret values to version control!

-## Required Secrets for Docker Hub Deployment
+## Required Secrets

-### DOCKER_USERNAME
-Description: Your Docker Hub username
-Example: johndoe
-Required: Yes (for Docker Hub push)
-Where to get: Your Docker Hub account name

-### DOCKER_PASSWORD
-Description: Docker Hub access token (NOT your account password)
+### GITHUB_TOKEN (Automatic - No Setup Needed!)
+Description: Used for pushing to GitHub Container Registry (GHCR)
+Required: Yes (automatically provided by GitHub Actions) Where to get: Automatically available in all workflows
+Note: No configuration needed - GitHub provides this automatically!

+### SNYK_TOKEN (Optional - for security scanning)
+Description: Snyk API token for vulnerability scanning
-Example: dckr_pat_xxxxxxxxxxxxxxxxxxxxx
+Example: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
-Required: Yes (for Docker Hub push)
+Required: No (optional for security scans)
 Where to get:
-  1. Login to hub.docker.com
+  1. Sign up at https://snyk.io (free tier available)
-  2. Account Settings → Security
+  2. Go to Account Settings
-  3. New Access Token
-  4. Give it Read, Write, Delete permissions
-  5. Copy the generated token
+  3. Copy your API token
+  4. Add as SNYK_TOKEN secret in GitHub

 ## Optional Secrets for AWS ECR Deployment